felixcanditt/factory-pattern-with-typescript/README.md

 - Clean and maintainable design patterns

-This project was created as part of my TypeScript training.
+This project was created as part of my TypeScript training and serves as an exercise in writing clear, extensible code.